 Propagation, production, and cultivation: To clean seeds, simply leave floral stems to dry in paper bags; if any seeds remain in the involucres, rub floral whorls through a medium-sized screen (Wall and MacDonald 2009).
 Germination of S. columbariae has been well-studied in comparison with its congener S. dorrii, likely because of the importance of S. columbariae as a crop plant.
 Optimal germination occurs at 20°C (Capon and Van Asdall 1967).
 Germination responses of S. columbariae vary among populations with respect to temperature and precipitation (Capon et al. 1978) and may be stimulated by smoke and charred wood treatments (Keeley 1984; Fotheringham et al. 1995).
 Baskin and Baskin (2002) found that seed germination increased by 43% when grown in media containing charred wood extracts.

 The shrubby Salvia (S. dorrii, and S. mojavensis) are valued in cultivation for xeriscaping.
-S. dorrii performed well in a study of 47 woody shrubs– propagated from stem cuttings of wild stock (Everett et al. 1978).
+Salvia dorrii performed well in a study of 47 woody shrubs– propagated from stem cuttings of wild stock (Everett et al. 1978).

 Recoverability: The preference of S. columbariae for disturbed areas, such as desert washes, and charcoal-stimulated germination suggests that it would rapidly colonize burned areas.